t2-project/documentation/source/index.rst

 | Initially, we only implemented the application in the microservices architecture style and called it **T2-Project**.
 Later, we added a monolithic variant for comparison.
 | The monolith retains the modular structure, therefore we call it **T2-Modulith**.

+The initial main purpose of the T2-Project reference application was to trigger SLO violations with regard to response time and availability (see `Microservices Usage <microservices/use>` for more information).
+The initial purpose of the T2-Modulith was to compare a microservices application with a monolith application in terms of energy consumption.

 Repository Structure
 ====================